arc-space/arc-whitepaper/roadmap.md

 ---
 #### Act 3 - Creation of power

 With the core infrastructure in place, the focus shifts to exploring and exploiting *The Unknown*.
-As arcians start to reach out they may find out they were not alone and that they might need to organize to defend the claims they have made.
+As arcians start to reach out they may find out they were not alone and that they might need to organise to defend the claims they have made.

 > Minting: Actors, Guilds and Corporations <br />
 > <sub>*Storage: Max supply based on Stage 2*</sub> <br />